Clevedon Pier: Construction

 During the Victorian era, Clevedon became a popular seaside town, having previously been an agricultural village.
 Due to improving transport links, via the Clevedon Branch Line, Clevedon was able to cater for the late 19th century craze for bathing in the sea with saltwater baths adjacent to the pier (since demolished, though the foundations can still be seen), and bathing machines on the main beach.
 Many English seaside resorts built piers in the 1850s to attract tourists.
 At Clevedon tourism grew following the opening of a branch line from Yatton railway station which connected it to the Bristol to Exeter line, enabling travel from the rest of the country.
 It was also proposed that a pier could form part of a route from London to South Wales with the use of steamers to cross the Severn Estuary.
-An enabling act was submitted to parliament in 1864.
+An enabling order, the Clevedon Pier Order 1864 was submitted to Parliament, and approved by the Pier and Harbour Orders Confirmation Act 1864 (27 & 28 Vict. c.
+93).

 In November 1866, the Clevedon Pier Company was formed at a public meeting in the town.
 The directors included Sir Arthur Elton of Clevedon Court.
 Construction of the pier started at a cost of £10,000, with John William Grover and Richard Ward as the engineers and Hans Price as the architect.
 The erection of the iron pillars was undertaken by Hamilton Windsor Ironworks Co. of Garston, Liverpool.
 The legs were constructed from Barlow rail which had previously been used on Isambard Kingdom Brunel's South Wales Railway, with wood planks for the decking.
 By August 1868 600 ft of the pier had been built and the final section was completed by February 1869.